pactus-project/pactus.org/docs/guide/consensus-without-delegation.md

 is unpredictable and the result can be verified cryptographically by other validators.

 Based on their stake and their luck, a validator can be in the [committee](./learn-committee) for the next run.
-Once a validator enters the set, the oldest validator in the set exits.
-So we can always guarantee that validators are in the set for a certain amount of time.
-In the set, validators' vote is weighted by their stake.
+Once a validator enters the set, the oldest validator in the committee leave.

 ![Zarb Proof of Stake](../assets/images/zarb_validator_pool.png)